mwittig/pimatic-metar-weather/README.md

 * wind speed, direction, and gust
 * generalized cloud cover in percent based on octas where cover for different heights is accumulated
 * precipitation (rain and snow if available)

+Additionally, it possible to obtain the observation time, that is the UTC time stamp at which the measured data has been recorded.

 ## Future work